 There will be NO live-mikes on the stage.
 Any dialogue/music must be pre-recorded and brought to the rehearsal so that the DJ may test the file and copy it over.
-You can bring your files on CD-ROM or a USB drive.
+You can bring your files on CD-ROM or a USB drive (the latter is preferred).
 Please use the MP3 format for your recording and, if possible, also include a copy in WAV format.
 Gremlins happen and sometimes, computers get finicky.
-We will not accept sound files after 5:45PM on the day of the event.

 Limit on Number of Entries

-Space will be limited!
+Space is limited!
 We cannot accommodate more than 25 entries.
 A group counts as a single entry.

-Space will be allotted on a first-come, first serve basis, so turn in your entry form as early as possible at the convention.
+Space will be allotted on a first-come, first serve basis, so turn in your entry form as early as possible.
 If we receive more than 25 entries, the extras will go on a waiting list in the order received.
 We can’t guarantee that any wait-listed entries will make it on to the stage but last-minute drop-outs do happen and you might get lucky.

-What Are The Competive Classes?
+What Are The Competitive Classes?
 What Does That Even Mean?

 Nervous About Entering?